aldertzomer/MicrobialGenomicsLR/index.md

 permalink: index.html  # Is the only page that don't follow the partner /:path/index.html
 ---

-TRIUMPH edition.
+2026 edition.

 > ## Prokaryotic microbes - Assembly, annotation, pangenome analysis and GWAS
-> This practical is part of the Microbial Genomics practical course of Utrecht University adapted for the JPIAMR TRIuMPH project.
+> This practical is part of the Microbial Genomics practical course of Utrecht University.
 >
 > 1. Working with genome assemblies, QC and annotation of genomes
 > 2. Pangenome analysis, genomic phylogenetic trees and GWAS